-How Pippa Middleton and James Matthews Built Their Impressive Empire
+How Pippa Middleton and James Matthews Built Their Impressive Billion-Dollar Empire - E!
+Online

 With six years of desk work under his well-cut suit, he was ready to branch out on his own, founding Eden Rock Capital Management Group in 2001, for which he still serves as chief exec.
 While speaking about finances is not the done thing in the circles he and Pippa move through, experts estimate his fortune as hovering somewhere near $2.6 billion, more than enough to bankroll fanciful trips, like the round-the-world honeymoon adventure he and Pippa enjoyed in 2017, their Italian babymoon and jaunts out to Mom and Dad's place in St. Barts.

-That's where the two have been spotted the past two Januarys, kicking off their new year by hitting up the beach.
+That's where the two have been spotted kicking off their new year by hitting up the beach.

 And they're not the only ones with energy to burn.
-In her continued Waitrose Weekend fitness column in September, Pippa shared that Arthur fancies the gym every bit as much as his parents.
+In her Waitrose Weekend fitness column in September 2019, Pippa shared that Arthur fancies the gym every bit as much as his parents.
 "I have been trying to come up with different activities to do with him," she wrote.
 "I needed to find something more than just park walks in the pram.
 Our local baby gym has been a saving grace.
 It's a big space full of fun, soft objects, play mats, stairs, balls, mini trampolines and more to stimulate and physically engage babies and toddlers."

 There, she continued, they participate in structured activities: "Arthur burns lots of energy in this safe environment and learns many physical skills.
 I have also noticed him building his confidence with each visit."

 Pippa's assuredness has grown as well.
-Having formed a close-knit social circle, the two prefer hosting dinner parties at their six-bedroom home to splashy nights out.
+Having formed a close-knit social circle, the two prefer hosting dinner parties at home to splashy nights out.
 "I have had a few years of being in the public eye and I have developed something of a thick skin," she noted to The Daily Mail in 2016.
 "But managing it all on my own has been quite hard.
 I have quite a lot thrown at me, such as being followed by people hiding behind cars and jumping out with cameras.
 It can be unnerving."

 Still, with so much to celebrate in this life they've built together, the pair do what they can to brush off any attention, trying not to get riled up by photographers and instead focusing on everything they're able to enjoy.
 "I guess it's become the new normal for us," she admitted to the British paper.
 "It means there are factors we have to weigh up and think about, but we try not to let it affect us."